-The solider then select notes and a text input field is displayed with a keyboard.
+The soldier then select notes and a text input field is displayed with a keyboard.
 The soldier keys in text.
-After touching the “save” button, the system saves the texts and associates it with the incident id.
+The soldier presses “save” and the system saves the texts and associates it with the incident id.

 The system displays the new recon view.
 The soldier selects the “save incident report” button.
 The system displays the navigation view.
 The soldier moves to the next recon location.

 After visiting all the recon areas and repeating the process of documenting the incident, the soldier press the “return to base” button on the navigation screen and travels to the base.